doubility-sky/daydayup/llm.md

 ## Tools
 - [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm): The all-in-one AI app you were looking for.
 Chat with your docs, use AI Agents, hyper-configurable, multi-user, & no frustrating set up required.

-### Local Deployment
-- [LM Studio](https://lmstudio.ai/): Discover, download, and run local LLMs
-- [ollama](https://github.com/ollama/ollama): Get up and running with large language models.
-Run Llama 3.3, DeepSeek-R1, Phi-4, Mistral, Gemma 2, and other models, locally.
-   - Ollama is a simple, easy-to-use tool for running large language models on your own machine.
-It supports a variety of models, including GPT-3, GPT-4, and more.

 ### Desktop Client
 - [Chatbox](https://github.com/Bin-Huang/chatbox) is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux